Quant Summit Asia 2020

 Quant Summit Asia will bring together top quants to deliver their latest research and insights on the latest in quantitative finance, covering themes such as machine learning, portfolio construction, and modelling.

-Quant Summit Asia conference in 2021
+Quant Summit Asia conference

 Quant Summit Asia will bring together top quants to deliver their latest research and insights in quantitative finance.
 Key themes include:

 - Machine Learning in pricing and risk management

 - Portfolio Construction

 - LIBOR reform

 - Model risk, quantum computing